jscalvert/rattling-site/content/docs/background/whats-rattling.md

   canonical: "" # custom canonical URL (optional)
   robots: "" # custom robot tags (optional)
 ---
-[Possibly move all this to homepage later]
 A theoretical framework aimed at explaining order in nature, and specifically self-organization and adaptation in non-living dynamical systems.
 It is inspired by the quest to understand the general drivers of the origins of life: why non-living matter might spontaneously turn into living matter.
-It's a new and active area of research, with some of the [core questions](https://rattling.org/core-questions/) having been resolved, and others very much open – [join our effort](https://rattling.org/contact/)!
+It's a new and active area of research, with some of the [core questions](https://rattling.org/core-questions/) having been resolved, and others very much open—[join our effort](/contact/)!

 Rattling $\mathcal{R}(x)$ is: